 Then I meet the extraordinary Angie.
 Both a group and a person, they are an Anglo-French pop band sponsored, so I understand, by a millionaire rubber band manufacturer.
 This means that their living standards are totally non-commensurate with their skills – they don’t know much about art but they know what they like, and at which temperature.
 I end up living in their splendid four-storey house in suburban Paris, from whence we occasionally venture forth into the studio for a little light overdubbing.
 Recording, however, is peripheral to the finer things in life, which are pursued with full gusto, and I am a fully paid-up member of this society at this time.

 I arrange for my pal Chris Gent (also included in Radio Stars activities and later a Blue Meanie) to come over from England to play sax and partake of the pleasures that are available to Angie (the band), which he successfully does.
-He unsuccessfully avoids indulging in the less obvious pleasures of Angie the person, much to the amusement of others less charitable than myself, and also myself.

 During the recordings, a retainer sits hunched over a table in the corner, working away with an American Express card.
 He frequently walks up and down the line of musicians with a long silver tray, encouraging anyone to indulge who feels so inclined.
 He wears big holes in the soles of his shoes during the course of the session.
 Charlie Watts eyes Jerry Hall.
 ‘Get yer own Texan model!’, shouts Jagger.
 Charlie refuses the silver tray, content instead to chug on a bottle next to his kit.
 I realise the session is over when, during the last-chord-thrash ending beloved of r’n’b groups, Watts slides slowly off his drum stool onto the floor whilst keeping the groove going until the final flail.